learn-the-web/topics/progressive-enhancement.md

 }
 ```

-*This is a very, very basic Javascript script loader, check out the links for a few more below.*
+*This is a very, very basic JavaScript script loader, check out the links for a few more below.*

 **Links**